Vprtp/opifex/README.md

 [<div style="text-align: center"><img src="source/img/opifex-gui.png" width="600"/></div>](source/img/opifex-gui.png)

-The interface is devided in specialized sections:
+The interface is divided in specialized sections:
 * On the left, there's a list of all loaded **modules**.
 Each module can be inspected by _double clicking_.
 Modules can be reloaded by pressing the `Reload` button.
 * On the right, details of the **selected module** are displayed.
 You can _execute_ the selected module by pressing the `Execute` button, after having provided all of the selected module's parameters.
 * On the bottom, a **console** shows all output from modules and Opifex itself (after startup, all `stdout` and `stderr` calls get redirected here).